TranBott/SQL-Data-Warehouse-using-Medallion-Architecture/README.md

-# Data Warehouse and Analytics Project
+# SQL Datawarehouse using Medallion Architecture

-Welcome to the **Data Warehouse and Analytics Project** repository! 🚀
+Welcome to the **SQL Datawarehouse using Medallion Architecture** repository! 🚀
 ---
 ## 🏗️ Data Architecture